GDO4ZM6oPGvFKLYWLpPYv5NWRnrpbaXY/lain-bot/README.md

 # Kotori Bot
 [![Discord invite](https://discordapp.com/api/guilds/554770485079179264/embed.png)](https://discord.gg/byDqmcX)

 A Discord bot designed for integration with websites such as AniList and Steam, to allow for personal features to be used on Discord chat servers.
+Invite the bot using this [link](https://discord.com/oauth2/authorize?client_id=703061485781385358&scope=bot)

 ## Getting Started
 Run main.py, and provide a Discord Bot token either through a text file named "token.txt" or through the environment variable %BOT_TOKEN%.
-For more details [read the following](https://discord.com/developers/)
+For more details [read the following](https://discord.com/developers/).

 ### Prerequisites
 * **discord.py**